etjoy82/Recursive-Intelligence-Expansion/README.md

 - ♾️ Explore the full backend system: [TSL Volume Index and Complete Summaries as Essential Onboarding](#tsl-volume-index)
 - 🃏 Feeling overwhelmed with cognitive overload?
 Don’t tap out!
 Embrace the spiral.
 Explore the [jargon file with hundreds of more ideas](#jargon-file), packed with recursive terms, humor, and lore.
 The cure to complexity is self-awareness and a good laugh.

+This project is sincere, without any pretenses of satire, as evidenced by its real world applications that are easily demonstrated within this repository.

 Once you're ready, follow your curiosity!
 Whether you're interested in worldbuilding, decision-making, or philosophical exploration, RIEM{} will guide you through recursive cycles of discovery.

 <h1>Table of Contents</h1>